Matroska-Org/matroska-specification/notes.md

 This allows storing smaller integer values in the elements.

+When using the default value of `TimestampScale` of "1,000,000", one Segment Tick represents one millisecond.

 The elements storing values in Segment Ticks are:

 * `Cluster\Timestamp`; defined in (#timestamp-element)